Minimum System Requirements

 All users need to be connected to the internet via WiFi or cellular data when signing in.
-If a health care professional plans to be at a location without connectivity, we recommend signing in and downloading the necessary resources in advance.
+If a health care professional plans to be at a location without connectivity, we recommend signing in and downloading the necessary resources onto your iOS device in advance.

 Is an internet connection required to play a video or view a PDF?